 Chapter III

-CONON, a presbyter of the monastery of Penthucula.
+The life of CONON, a presbyter of the monastery of Penthucula.

 When we visited abba Athanasius in the monastery of our holy father Saba he told us of an Alexandrian presbyter called Conon who was in charge of Baptisms.
 The fathers had decreed that the high quality of his character made him worthy of baptising those who came seeking for it.
 So he anointed with the holy Chrism and baptised those who came.
 But whenever he had to anoint a woman he became so agitated that he wanted to leave the monastery.
 While battling with this thought the holy John Baptist appeared to him, saying: "Endure, and persevere and I will lift this burden from you."